PhilterPaper/Perl-PDF-Builder/README.md

 from https://github.com/PhilterPaper/HTML-Tagset/blob/master/lib/HTML/Tagset.pm
 and see if that improves matters (and please report results via a ticket).

+**HTML::Tagset 3.22 has this fix in it.
+The easiest course of action is simply to check if your copy of HTML::Tagset is at least 3.22.
+If you can't update it, you will need to follow the above instructions.**

 #### ------------

 If an optional package is needed, but not installed, sometimes PDF::Builder